SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

   - `FastShortcutNonlinearPolyalg()`: The default method.
 A polyalgorithm that mixes fast methods with fallbacks to robust methods to allow for solving easy problems quickly without sacrificing robustnes on the hard problems.
+  - `GeneralBroyden()`: Generalization of Broyden's Quasi-Newton Method with Line Search and Automatic Jacobian Resetting.
+This is a fast method but unstable for most problems!

 ### SimpleNonlinearSolve.jl